decheverri123/notable-assessment/README.md

 * Add some state management to prevent prop-drilling.
 * Make it look pretty :)

 ### P.S. json-server does not support getting nested objects, so I was not able to do a separate API request to get just the patients.
-Using something like Mongoose would allow this functionality, but it would take too long to implement for this specific exercise
+Using a backend like Node with a Mongoose database would allow this functionality, but it would take too long to implement for this specific exercise

 ![Screenshot](screenshot.png)